Guitar Sight Reading: Tips and Methods for Your Practice Session

 If you’re getting fewer notes correct, or missing more than this percentage (and rhythm counts), then slow down a bit.

 If you’re getting more than 80% correct, you should either speed up the metronome, or choose more difficult music.
+We guitar players would love for everything to be perfect, but 100% is not the goal here.

 Avoid allowing yourself to get trapped into striving for the following: